 - Remember to initial and sign page 2 of the transfer disclosure statement.

-- Section D- Certification: Certification from the seller that smoke detectors are installed in accordance with regulations and the water heater complies with applicable law.
+- Section D- Certification: From the seller, this certifies that smoke detectors are installed in accordance with regulations and that the water heater complies with applicable law.

 - Agent's Inspection Disclosure: If you are represented by a real estate agent, your listing agent will complete the agent's inspection disclosure.
 A buyer's agent will complete a separate section.
-Under no circumstances should an agent ever check the box that says there are no items for disclosure.
+Under no circumstance should an agent ever check the box that says there are no items for disclosure.
 There are always items to disclose.

 - Agents are often advised not to diagnose the problem or deficiency but should state it in simple terms.
-For example, if there are black spots in a shower, the agent does not know for certain if it is mold, and it should be disclosed as black spots.
+For example, if there are black spots in a shower, the agent does not know for certain if it is mold; therefore, it should be disclosed as black spots.

 - Note that real estate agents should disclose only what they observe.
 Agents are required by law to walk the property and note everything they see, even if it's a crack in the sidewalk.

 - Sellers sign page 3.
 Listing and buyer agents sign page 3.
 Buyers initial and sign the receipt.

 Agents often try to submit additional disclosures near closing that are not required.
-The most common are the Water Heater and Smoke Detector Statement of Compliance and the Carbon Monoxide Detector Notice, which are included in the TDS on page 2 and therefore redundant.
+The most common are the Water Heater and Smoke Detector Statement of Compliance and the Carbon Monoxide Detector Notice, which are included in the TDS on page 2 and are, therefore, redundant.